Section 508 Compliance Regulations

 - Private companies doing business with the federal government are also required to make their website 508 compliant to the extent that the content on the website relates to the federal government.

 - Video that appears on government websites must be captioned for the deaf and hard of hearing.

 - PDF Documents and forms on government websites must be accessible to blind and low vision individuals, both government employees and the general public.

-- Beginning in October of 2011, a designated amount of audible video description will be required for media that appears in broadcast, cable, Internet, and the cinema.
+- Since October of 2011, a designated amount of audible video description has been required for media that appears in broadcast, cable, Internet, and the cinema.